Macon Bolling Allen: Judgeships in Massachusetts and South Carolina

-After passing a rigorous qualifying exam for Justice of the Peace for Middlesex County, Massachusetts in 1847, Allen became the second African American in the United States to hold a judicial position, following only Wentworth Cheswell (who in 1805 was elected as the Justice of the Peace for Rockingham County, New Hampshire), despite not being considered a full U.S. citizen under the Constitution at the time (although see the remarks about state citizenship in the above section as well as the holdings about Maine in Dred Scott).
+After passing a rigorous qualifying exam for Justice of the Peace for Middlesex County, Massachusetts in 1847, Allen became the second African American in the United States to hold a judicial position, following only Wentworth Cheswill (who in 1805 was elected as the Justice of the Peace for Rockingham County, New Hampshire), despite not being considered a full U.S. citizen under the Constitution at the time (although see the remarks about state citizenship in the above section as well as the holdings about Maine in Dred Scott).
 As Justice of the Peace, Allen would have handled minor crimes and small claims.

 Allen moved to Charleston, South Carolina, following the Civil War and opened a law office with two other African American attorneys, William Whipper and Robert Elliott.
 Their firm, Whipper, Elliott, and Allen, is the first known African American law firm in the country.
 Among other cases, Allen represented several black defendants who were fighting death sentences.
 The state legislature in 1873 elected Allen (choosing him instead of Whipper) to be a judge of Charleston County Criminal Court.
 He served for three years.
 In 1876, he was elected as probate judge for Charleston County, South Carolina, defeating the white incumbent.